compilerai/ooelala-project/README.md

-This README described the structure of this artifact, which contains the implementation for the algorithm described in the paper, *OOElala: Order-of-Evaluation Based Alias Analysis for Compiler Optimization*, accepted at PLDI 2020.
+This README describes this artifact, which contains the implementation for the algorithm described in the paper, *OOElala: Order-of-Evaluation Based Alias Analysis for Compiler Optimization*, accepted at PLDI 2020.

 ## Terminology

 * We use `OOElala`, `ooelala` and `clang-unseq` interchangeably to refer to the tool/binary which we have implemented and produced as a part of this work.
 * `<artifact-home>` refers to `/home/$USER/ooelala-project`

-## Description of the artifact
+## Structure of the artifact

 This artifact directory is structured into the following subdirectories, each of which is described subsequently: